 You may request a hearing on this matter.
-If you do not request a hearing, [here insert name of agency] may proceed on the initial pleading without a hearing.
+If you do not request a hearing, [here insert name of agency] may proceed on the notice of commencement of proceeding without a hearing.
 Your failure to request a hearing does not preclude you from serving on [here insert name of agency] a statement by way of mitigation.

-In order to request a hearing, you or a person acting on your behalf must sign either the enclosed form entitled Responsive Pleading or your own form of responsive pleading as provided in Section 642.350 of the Government Code, and deliver or send it to: [here insert name and address of agency].
-You must deliver or send the responsive pleading within 15 days after the initial pleading was personally served on you, or within 20 days after the initial pleading was sent to you.
+In order to request a hearing, you or a person acting on your behalf must sign either the enclosed form entitled Response or your own form of response as provided in Section 642.350 of the Government Code, and deliver or send it to: [here insert name and address of agency].
+You must deliver or send the response within 15 days after the notice of commencement of proceeding was personally served on you, or within 20 days after the notice of commencement of proceeding was sent to you.